SingletLinkage/VeritasAI/README.md

 ## Overview

-**VeritasAI** is a state-of-the-art misinformation detection platform that combines multiple AI technologies to provide comprehensive fact-checking capabilities.
+**VeritasAI** is a misinformation detection platform that combines multiple AI technologies to provide comprehensive fact-checking capabilities.
 The system can:

 - ✅ **Analyze text claims** with multi-language support (90+ languages)
 - ✅ **Transcribe and verify audio content** using OpenAI Whisper